horizontalintegration/BasicsofXConnect/README.md

 It will create/update contact based on provided information and set the captured image as the contact's avtar.

 ## XConnect.Demo.Contacts.Web
-This is a sitecore site having one item/page "CreateContact".
+This is a sitecore site having one item/page **CreateContact**.
 You can access the page/item by appending **/CreateContact** in your website root. f.g. http://sc9.sc/**createcontact**.
-The sitecore items are available in the sitecore package #### xConnect Demo Sitecore-1.0.0.0.zip ####.
+The sitecore items are available in the sitecore package **xConnect Demo Sitecore-1.0.0.0.zip**.